bolkedebruin/rdpgw/README.md

 docker-compose up
 ```

 You can then connect to the gateway at `https://localhost:9443/connect` which will start the authentication flow.
+You
+can login with 'admin/admin'.
+The RDP file will download and you can open it with a remote desktop client.
+Also
+for logging in 'admin/admin' will work.

 ## Use
 Point your browser to `https://your-gateway/connect`.
 After authentication